-Building upon the West Craven Greenway project, this project identifies a number of supporting walking and cycling routes across the town that link important local community assets with the proposed West Craven Greenway and town centre bus stop along Victoria Road.
+5.70 Building upon the West Craven Greenway project, this project identifies a number of supporting walking and cycling routes across the town that link important local community assets with the proposed West Craven Greenway and town centre bus stop along Victoria Road.

-A key component of the project is the delivery of the proposed Local Cycle and Walking Infrastructure Plan routes across the town.
+5.71 A key component of the project is the delivery of the proposed Local Cycle and Walking Infrastructure Plan routes across the town.
 These have been identified in the masterplan and prioritised as routes which could benefit from being included as funding becomes available.
-There are 3 main LCWIP routes identified below.
+There are 3 main active travel routes identified below.

-- LCWIP Route 1 Branch Line improvements to Albion Road and Hill Top Lane for pedestrians and cyclists, providing connections between the West Craven Greenway and Victoria Road as well as Earby Football Club. - LCWIP Route 2 Local Loop improvements to Rostle Top Road, Green End Road, Bailey Street and Bawhead Road to create improved walking and cycle access to the town's greenspaces, residential areas and local facilities (such as the Cricket Club and Springfield Primary School), connecting these to the West Craven Greenway. - LCWIP Route 3 Water Line creating a wider loop out to Earby Waterfalls Park, upgrading local Public Rights of Way and creating a more accessible walking, wheeling and cycling link through countryside and to the towns main environmental attraction.
+- Route 1 Branch Line improvements to Albion Road and Hill Top Lane for pedestrians and cyclists, providing connections between the West Craven Greenway and Victoria Road as well as Earby Football Club. - Route 2 Local Loops improvements to Rostle Top Road, Long Royd Road/Green End Road, Bailey Street and Bawhead Road to create improved walking and cycle access to the town's greenspaces, residential areas and local facilities (such as the Cricket Club and Springfield Primary School), connecting these to the West Craven Greenway.
+There is also an opportunity to provide a walking or cycling link through to New Cut and the town centre, through the Brook Shed residential development site.
+Feasibility and routing options should be explored further to create a link to an enhanced riverside walkway along New Cut. - Route 3 Water Line creating a wider loop out to Earby Waterfalls, upgrading local Public Rights of Way and creating a more accessible walking, wheeling and cycling link through countryside and to the towns main environmental attraction.
 This route will connect into the bus stop at Victoria Road as well as the proposed 'Local Loop'. - West Craven Link In addition, the masterplan seeks to establish an improved walking and cycling link between the town centre and the West Craven Business Park (both to current employers and potential future employment expansion space).
 This would help to provide more locally sustainable and safe walking and cycling routes to employment opportunities that are separate to the A56.
 This could add significant value to the amenity of that high grade employment area, but also make it easier for employees to use the amenities of the town centre.
 Relatively short upgrades to condition and lighting could reduce the perception of perhaps a slightly isolated employment amenity that is out of the town centre.

-^{5.73} The West Craven Greenway forms part of the walkable town project but is identified as its own standalone project under this theme.
+^{5.72} The West Craven Greenway forms part of the walkable town project but is identified as its own standalone project under this theme.

-Theme 3: A walkable and connected town cont.
+Theme 3: A walkable and connected town continued